Trauma, whether from childhood experiences, accidents, or interpersonal violence, leaves indelible marks on individuals’ psyches.

 Viktor Frankl says, “When we are no longer able to change a situation, we are challenged to change ourselves.”
 Let us embrace this challenge and journey toward healing with courage and compassion.

-Related: Chakra Healing Course by Anodea Judith
+Related: Chakra Course by Anodea Judith